-Every female dancer knows the right pair of pointe shoes can change your life but the crimson slippers at the heart of Michael Powell and Emeric Pressburger’s seminal 1948 motion picture take this sentiment to the extreme.
+Every female dancer knows the right pair of pointe shoes can change your life but the crimson slippers at the heart of Michael Powell and Emeric Pressburger’s seminal 1948 motion picture The Red Shoes take this sentiment to the extreme.
 Those red shoes are symbolic of a devoted young ballerina’s turmoil as she is forced to choose between the career she lives for and the man she loves.

 The Academy Award-winning film is the quintessential backstage melodrama.
 Cinema and dance collide in the most spectacular style to depict an absorbing tale of obsession, ambition and jealousy.
 The characters are distinctive and dedicated to their art.
 The screen is ablaze in every scene with their desire to dance, make music and move audiences; as well as their passion for living and loving.
-The extraordinary extended ballet sequence blurs the line between reality and surreal fantasy…
+The extraordinary extended ballet sequence blurs the line between reality and surreal fantasy.

 I love the film.
 And I love that Bourne’s stage version is clearly his way of showing how much he loves it too.

-Blockbuster choreographer Matthew Bourne’s contemporary ballet version of classic dance film The Red Shoes will enthral audiences at Milton Keynes Theatre next week.
+Blockbuster choreographer Matthew Bourne’s production of The Red Shoes will enthral audiences at Milton Keynes Theatre next week.

+Matthew Bourne’s production of The Red Shoes is a contemporary ballet version of the classic dance film.
 The quintessential backstage melodrama tells an intoxicating story of obsession and possession, chronicling the tragedy of a ballerina whose intense desire to dance conflicts with her need for love.

 Following a sold-out Christmas run at Sadler’s Wells, Bourne’s New Adventures company is bringing all the glamour of the 1948 British film to audiences beyond the capital on an extensive UK tour.
-Predictably, tickets have been selling exceptionally fast and extra dates have already been added.
+Predictably, tickets have been selling exceptionally fast and extra dates for Bourne’s production of The Red Shoes have already been added.

 Celebrated film-making duo Michael Powell and Emeric Pressburger combined glorious Technicolor wizardry with emotive and dramatic performances to create their seminal motion picture.
 An all-consuming love for the arts generally — and dance especially — is at the heart of The Red Shoes.
 Significantly, Powell and Pressburger devoted plenty of screen time to dancers, ensuring their cinematic ode to the agony and ecstasy of dancing is largely told through the medium of dance itself.
 No wonder Bourne decided the film was the ideal source material for his latest production.